 “Our Mission as the Body of Christ is to Love God, Love our neighbors and make disciples.”

-We carry that direction every week on the front page of the Sunday bulletin and on the back wall of the sanctuary so parishioners can see it as they go out into the world and their lives.
+We carry that direction every week on the front page of the Sunday bulletin and on the back wall of our sanctuary so parishioners can read it as they go out into the world.

 It is based on the Great Commission, Matthew 28:16-20.